beehivejs/beehive-view/README.md

 Event names are conventional, for example when a `visibility` attribute changes, the `visibility:change` event fires.

+### Demo

+Clone the repo and open `demo.html` that has the view objects mentioned above already in place so that you can play with them using your browser's console.

 ### Features

 * Has no dependencies, no, not even jQuery.